 On Windows systems, the dmconfig.ini file is in the Windows directory.
-When using Windows 98, Windows ME, Windows NT 4.0, or Windows 2000, a user can also open the dmconfig.ini file from the Start menu.
-Click the Start button, point to Programs > DBMaker 4.1> DBMaker Configuration File (dmconfig.ini).
+When using Windows 98, Windows ME, Windows NT 4.0 or Windows 2000, a user can also open the dmconfig.ini file from the Start menu.
+Click the Start button, point to Programs > DBMaker 4.3> DBMaker Configuration File (dmconfig.ini).

-On Unix systems, the dmconfig.ini configuration file can be in one of three locations.
+On UNIX systems, the dmconfig.ini configuration file can be in one of three locations.
 When starting a database, DBMaker will scan these three locations in the order listed below to locate a dmconfig.ini file with a section name that corresponds to the database:

-- 1. The current directory

-- 2. The directory specified in the environment variable of DBMAKER
+- 1. The current directory - 2.
+The directory specified in the environment variable of DBMAKER - 3.
+DBMaker's installation directory: ~dbmaker/Version

-- 3. The -dbmaker/data directory